RoshilaHatharasinghe/Order-management-API-platform/README.md

 # Order-management-API-platform
-You have been asked to implement an order management API platform.
-The platform exposes  following functionalities,  1.
-Authenticate and authorize the clients.
+Implement an order management API platform.
+The platform exposes  following functionalities,
+1. Authenticate and authorize the clients.
 2. Make the order requests.
-3. Dispatch the order 4.
-Cancel the order
+3. Dispatch the order
+4. Cancel the order
+5. Fetch orders